Bios

 I discovered Dzieci within the first year of arriving in NYC.
 Knowing there had to be

-with them for over 4 years and I’m still discovering lessons and wisdom from that period.
+with them for over 4 years.
+And I’m still discovering lessons and wisdom from that period,

-A truly transformative experience that moves beyond time, space, and even conscious knowing.
+a truly transformative experience that moves beyond time, space, and even conscious knowing.

 Once the spark is started, it seems the fire never goes out.
 Seeds planted from that time,